 - Why do people self-harm?

-- Do people repeatedly self-harm?
+- Do people self-harm more than once?

 - How can I help myself?